citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 - the high value of the current block, that increments with each miner commitment
 - the user ID of the miner that won the block

+When a principal submits a commit to mine in a block, the contract then:

+- obtains the user ID for the principal, or creates one if it does not already exist
+- verifies the contract is activated and the principal has not mined in this block already
+- verifies the amount of STX submitted is greater than zero and less than the principal's balance
+- updates the mining statistics, miner statistics, and high value for the block
+- If stacking is active, updates the stacking stats for the cycle
-30% of the STX that miners forward is sent directly to a reserved wallet for the city.
+- distributes a percentage of the STX that miners forward directly to a reserved wallet for the city.

-The remaining 70% are distributed in one of two ways:
+- distributes the remaining percentage in one of two ways:
   - If stacking is not active in the current reward cycle, it is sent to the city's reserved wallet.
   - If stacking is active in the current reward cycle, it is distributed to the addresses that temporarily lock ("stack") their CityCoins.

 More information about Stacking can be found in [CCIP-004](../ccip-004/ccip-004-citycoins-stacking.md).